Free Rental Property Evaluator

 Based on this example, my monthly net income will be $843 a month.
 That is $843 more money in my pocket than if I lived on post.

 With a 1% appreciation rate and 0 rental increase over the years, I will have earned $461,889 in equity from using the tenants and my BAH to pay off the mortgage, appreciation of the home at 1%, and the net income after expenses from the rents.
 If I do not count my BAH, I will have only invested $6131.00.
+This highlights the significant impact of leveraging real estate as an investment strategy, even with modest appreciation and no rental increase.
+What started as a simple housing decision evolved into a rental experiment financial transformation, turning a small initial investment into substantial long-term equity.
+Over time, this approach demonstrates how strategic planning can create wealth with minimal out-of-pocket contributions.

 Get your free spreadsheet Here when you sign up for our newsletter.